ASG – Michigan’s Surveillance Experts

-In 2004 the Michigan legislature addressed a number of issues that are frequently discussed with a Michigan Private Investigator.
-Surveillance for businesses, spousal surveillance or surveillance of illicit behavior are all regularly conducted by Michigan private detectives.
-As Michigan private investigators, we do not have any special powers that allow us to break the law, including the following:
+Surveillance Law in Michigan.
+In 2004, the Michigan legislature addressed a number of issues that are frequently discussed with a Michigan Private Investigator.
+Surveillance for businesses, spousal surveillance or surveillance of illicit behavior are all regularly conducted by Michigan Private Detectives.
+As Michigan Private Investigators, we do not have any special powers that allow us to break the law, including the following:

-In our opinion, the above Michigan laws are appropriate and should serve as a good boundary for the private investigator involved in spousal surveillance of domestic surveillance to use when obtaining evidence of infidelity.
+In our opinion, the above Surveillance Law in Michigan is appropriate and should serve as a good boundary for the private investigator involved in spousal surveillance or domestic surveillance to use when obtaining evidence of infidelity.
 Many potential clients will ask about the private investigator obtaining film of his/her significant other engaged in some sexual behavior as proof of their adultery.
 Unfortunately this is very rare to see in public and, as these laws explain, if such infidelity is being conducted in a private place, the private investigator is not allowed to film this activity.

-The Michigan private investigator is frequently asked to monitor a computer, telephone or PDA to help learn about the users activities.
+A Michigan private investigator is frequently asked to monitor a computer, telephone or PDA to help learn about the user’s activities.
 MCL 750.539k addresses one small area of electronic surveillance, but it ends with the same answer: Do not monitor someone else’s computer, phone or PDA.
 It is not legal and the penalties are severe.

 In the first steps of putting pen to paper for this blog post I turned to Google to see what exactly the internet suggests when … Read more

 Often in the media we see joyful reunions of family and friends that were once thought to be lost to each other.
 Whether it be … Read more

 In March of 2020, thousands of employees were sent home from the office and forced to work from home due to the Coronavirus Pandemic.
 They … Read more